News from TheHorse.com

 Your Guide to Equine Health Care

-The post Ontario Thoroughbred Positive for Strangles appeared first on The Horse.
+The post 4 Michigan Horses Positive for Strangles appeared first on The Horse.

-The post How Stress Affects Your Horse appeared first on The Horse.
+The post Quebec Horse Positive for Influenza appeared first on The Horse.

 The core vaccines: EEE/WEE, Rabies, West Nile Virus, Tetanus